mbucchia/OpenXR-Toolkit/index.md

 > 💡 **Tip:** Use the _OpenXR Toolkit Companion app_ to change the default shortcut keys.

-> 💡 **Tip:** When starting an application for the first time, use the configuration menu to adjust the _Menu eye offset_ until the text appears correctly (eg: no "double vision").

-> 📝 **Note:** The first few times you're using the OpenXR Toolkit with a new application, a convenient reminder message will appear in the headset and confirms whether the software is operating properly.

 ## Available options

 See [Features](features) for more details.